LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-17-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part1.md

 You should already replace the dummy domain name with the one for your tenant.
 If you forgot, you just need to go back up the page.
 I provide all the steps for that.

-It's more tricky with generating the API JSON Web Tokens (JWTs) and inputting the name of it as it is so long and requires that you create and authorize a machine-to-machine application.
+Now go to `HomeController.cs` It's more tricky with generating the API JSON Web Tokens (JWTs) and inputting the name of it as it is so long and requires that you create and authorize a machine-to-machine application.
 Let's do that now.

 I assume you want to create a token that auto-renews.
 For that matter we need to create a production token which I plan to show in the next tutorial.
 But if you want to create a test token I will already show you how to do that.